jack-brind/flashcards/src/tips/javascript/for-loop.md

 # The for loop

-The <code>for</code> loop is typically used to loop through arrays or collections where the range is known.
+The for loop is typically used to loop through arrays or collections where the range is known.
 It will execute the loops if the condition is true.
-The condition is checked <emphasis>before</code> each iteration of the loop.
+The condition is checked <emphasis>before</emphasis> each iteration of the loop.

 A typical for loop looks like this: